Jump to Recipe Print Recipe

 • Cut the dough into the desired shape and add the filling.
 This one has orange marmalade.
 You can use any jam, fresh fruit, pie filling, or chocolate!

-• Roll or fold the dough over the filling, and then brush egg wash over the dough.
-Bake at 400º F for 15-20 minutes.
+• Fold the dough over the filling, and then brush each pastry with egg wash.
+Bake the pastries at 400º F for 15-20 minutes.
 The baking time will vary by the size of the pastries.
+The pastries will be slightly golden when they are finished baking.

-• Remove from the oven and place on a cooling rack.
-Don't eat them hot because the filling can burn your mouth.
+• Remove the pastries from the oven and place them on a cooling rack.
+Please don't eat them hot because the filling can burn your mouth.

 Notes

-1. I have tested this recipe with Cup4Cup.
+1. I have tested this recipe with the old version of Cup4Cup.
 That doesn’t mean others will not work; I just have not tested other flours.
-Cup4Cup rose the best.
-Many gluten free flour blends do not work with yeast so read the back of the bag to ensure yours does.
+Most blends should work, but do not use whole grain or heavy grain flour blends because they won’t get as flaky.

 2. If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.

-3. These pastries will keep up to 4 days in an air-tight container or up to 4 months in the freezer.
+3. These pastries will keep fresh for up to 4 days in an airtight container or up to 4 months in the freezer.

 SPECIAL NOTE